IT20127046/Job_Portal_Management_System/README.md

 *	admin

--View all company-created job vacancies.
+ - View all company-created job vacancies.
  -	Accept or reject company-created job vacancies.
  -	Search the required data using the company name or position.

 *	Recruiter (Company)